 Can You Face Federal Charges for Murder?

-Generally, murder crimes are handled in the state in which the offense took place.
-However, there are circumstances where the federal government prosecutes murder, including:
+Most murder crimes are handled in the state in which the offense took place, but both state and federal governments can prosecute most murders.
+There are circumstances where the federal government must prosecute a murder, including:

 - The victim is a federal judge, elected or appointed federal official, or federal law enforcement official (e.g. a TSA or FBI agent), or a member of their immediate family.